paula75/balena-sense/README.md

 ![](https://balena.io/blog/content/images/2019/03/balenasense-logo.png)
 ![](https://balena.io/blog/content/images/2019/03/balenaSense_blog.jpg)

-A Raspberry Pi [balenaCloud](https://www.balena.io/cloud/) starter project taking readings from a **either a Bosch BME680 sensor or a Sense-HAT**, storing using InfluxDB and reporting using Grafana.
+A Raspberry Pi [balenaCloud](https://www.balena.io/cloud/) starter project taking readings from a **a Bosch BME680 sensor, a Sense-HAT or a MockSensor**, storing using InfluxDB and reporting using Grafana.

 The Bosch BME680 is recommended as it includes sensors for temperature, humidity, pressure and gas content and is available on a breakout board from a few different places for around $10-$20.